bodulic/CATS-rf/README.md

 | Local&nbsp;fidelity&nbsp;component&nbsp;(<i>S<sub>l</sub></i>) | Inconsistent pair mapping within transcripts | Structural errors (e.g. deletions, translocations, inversions...) |
 | Integrity&nbsp;component&nbsp;(<i>S<sub>i</sub></i>)           | Pairs mapping to different transcripts       | Transcript fragmentation                                          |

-Transcript quality scores S<sub><i>t</i></sub> are calculated as products of the described score components, equally weighting detected assembly errors.
+Transcript quality score S<sub><i>t</i></sub> is calculated as the product of the described score components, equally weighting detected assembly errors.
 Assembly score <i>S</i> is computed as the mean of individual transcript scores.

 In addition to transcript scores, CATS-rf provides a comprehensive set of assembly metrics, including transcript length and composition statistics, read mapping rates, positional coverage and accuracy profiles, and pair mapping consistency metrics.

 CATS-rf consistently displays stronger performance than currently existing reference-free transcriptome assembly evaluation tools.
-Details and benchmarks can be found in the CATS [preprint](test)
+For detailed benchmarks and methodology, please refer to the CATS [preprint](test)

 # Installation

-## Installing from source
+## Installing CATS-rf from source

 ### Linux and Windows
 CATS-rf consists of Bash and R scripts located in the `scripts` directory of this repository.
 After cloning the repository, all CATS-rf scripts must be included in the `PATH` environment variable.